Ask The Expat

 for a short time is to use your check or debit card, drawing funds directly from your U.S. account.
 Mastercard/Eurocard/Cirrus, Maestro, Visa/Plus, Visa Electron, and American Express cards are accepted at almost every ATM around the world.
 Compared

-to exchanging cash, ATM withdrawals have the advantage that you can withdraw funds 24 hours a day at most locations and that you get a better exchange rate than for cash.
+to exchanging cash, ATM withdrawals have the advantage that you can withdraw funds 24 hours a day at most locations and you may get a better exchange rate than for cash (though that really varies country-by-country as the dollar is valued as a stable currency).
 Debit cards (check cards) with the Visa or Mastercard logo can also be

 used for purchases just like credit cards, but they don’t generally offer the same purchase protection against theft or fraud.
-On the other hand, U.S. credit card companies charge a small percentage for overseas purchases, which can add
+On the other hand, most U.S. credit card companies charge a small percentage for overseas purchases, which can start to really add

 up for large purchases or a long-term overseas stay.

-In case your bankcard is lost or stolen, traveler’s checks are a good backup, but the exchange rate is not as good, and you pay a fee for their purchase.
+In case your bankcard is lost or stolen, traveler’s checks are a good backup, but the exchange rate is not as good, they are used and accepted far less than in the past, and you pay a fee for their purchase.
 If you exchange cash or traveler’s checks regularly, keep

 in mind that banks and exchange houses charge a commission for exchanging currency.
-Exchange houses are often difficult to find in remote locations.
-Money wires from home are another backup solution, but bank transfer fees are quite high.
+Exchange houses are often difficult to find in remote locations, therefore I urge you to always carry some cash on your hidden in 1 or more locations of your clothing.
+Money wires from home are another backup solution, but bank transfer fees are quite high and can be time-consuming to perform.
 Money

 transfer services such as Western Union offer money transfers for a lower fee, with agent locations worldwide for convenient pickup of funds (usually paid out in the local currency).
-As a general rule, avoid changing money on the street.
+As a general rule, avoid changing money on the street if you are not an experienced traveler or expatriate.
 You

-may get a better rate, but you are taking the risk of being ripped off.
+may get a better rate, but you are taking the risk of being ripped off if the area is unfamiliar.
+Experienced travelers or expats often will learn who they can trust to make such currency exhanges on the streets.
 Always familiarize yourself with the look of the local currency and avoid accepting a huge wad of small bills.
 They could contain outdated or fake bills.